elfry2/kami/README.md

 Do not run the script (or any script) unless you understand what it does and you are sure that it does only what you want it to do.
 Be sure also not to skip reading the bolded outputs, since they contain information as to what you might have to do next.

-There's not yet an installer for other systems, but the procedure is easily reproducible.
+There's not yet an installer for other systems, but the procedure is easy to reproduce.

 ## Usage
 Before using kami, you are expected to be familiar with Neovim basic usage as well as basic plugin management via [lazy.nvim](https://lazy.folke.io/).
 It might be useful to also follow along with [this video](https://www.youtube.com/watch?v=N93cTbtLCIM), which walks you through the conveniences of LazyVim.